Poscom2010/Covid-analysis/README.md

 Nigeria as one country with highest population in Africa was nowhere to be seen near the top 10 countries with highest  fatalities.
 Ranked 10th in terms of infections and leading as a pace setter in terms of vaccinations.A total of 94 million people were vaccinated in Nigeria.However, Nigeria performed badly in terms of COVID 19 testing.Only 5 million people were tested from the 218m population, an area where South Frica excelled as seen on Fig 2 below.
 South Africa on the other hand, was leading in terms of infections, deaths but the ranked 6th in terms of vaccinations in relation to its total population.

- ### 5.Which countries had   highest COVID 19 positivity yield
+ ### 4.Which countries had   highest COVID 19 positivity yield
  ![Screenshot (247)](https://github.com/Poscom2010/Covid-analysis/assets/112340892/c4160b3c-9e6a-43b1-a589-56acfe35d4c4)

   Though South Africa had highest infections and deaths, it is the only African country that had COVID 19 tests bove 10 million.In fact, majority of tests in Africa were below 12 million as seen above.

-### 6. Any correlation between between overal deaths in Africa and  vaccination rate
+### 5.Any correlation between between overal deaths in Africa and  vaccination rate
 In order to answer this question,  number of people reported succumbing to COVID 19 were plotted against time.
 Based on the findings from the data, Africa experience high deaths before the advent of vaccines.

 ![Screenshot (248)](https://github.com/Poscom2010/Covid-analysis/assets/112340892/f482c8f7-3bd3-4c16-be55-f211ff76ff13)